 How to Choose a Dog & Cat Vacuum

-We’ve written many guides for choosing different types of vacuums (see the menu at the top for more information), but here’s a brief overview of some of the primary considerations if you have animals in your home.
+We’ve written many guides about choosing vacuum cleaners (see the menu at the top for more information), but here’s a brief overview of some of the primary considerations if you have animals in your home.

 - Budget.
 Pet vacuums tend to be more expensive, as they have strong suction and more efficient brush action – but that doesn’t mean there aren’t bargains around (and a higher price doesn’t always equal better performance).
 Make sure you know your budget before you start looking.

 - Type.
 Vacuums come in several different types, including cylinder, upright and handheld.
-There are also robot vacuums, several of which claim to be able to handle animal hair.
-The right model for your home depends on a variety of factors, such as the size of the house, the size of your pet, how much is shed, and the amount of suction power you need.
+There are also robot vacuums, which can be useful for keeping hair under control between using your regular vac.
+The right model for your home depends on a variety of factors, such as the size of the house, the size of your pet, how much hair is shed, and the amount of suction power you need.

 - Capacity.
 A pet hair vacuum cleaner should provide powerful suction to dig into carpets and remove as much hair and dander as possible.
 The downside to this is that the dirt bin can fill up quickly – especially if it’s small.
 Make sure you know the size of the model’s capacity before you buy.